Kim Perrot

 Kim Perrot (January 18, 1967 – August 19, 1999) was an American basketball player.
-She played in the WNBA for the Houston Comets.
+She played in the WNBA for the Houston Comets and won three championships, the third being a posthumous honor by the Comets.

-Biography
+College

 Perrot attended the University of Southwestern Louisiana (now the University of Louisiana at Lafayette) and played four years there as a guard.
 In one game against the University of Southeastern Louisiana, she scored 58 points, the third most in NCAA history.

-After playing six seasons in Europe, Perrot became the regular point guard for the Houston Comets, helping them to win WNBA championships in 1997 and 1998.
-At 5 ft 5 in (1.65 m), she was noted there for her ferocious play and was a crowd favorite.
-Her best friend was Comets star Cynthia Cooper.
-Perrot wore jersey number 10 with the Comets organization, which subsequently retired her jersey.
-She averaged 7.2 points, 3.3 steals, and 2.9 rebounds per game during her two seasons as a member of the Comets.
-In her last regular season game with the Comets, exactly one year before her death, she scored ten points against the Los Angeles Sparks.
-In her last overall game, she scored 13 points in Game 3 of the 1998 WNBA Finals, helping Houston to its second straight title.